Wawa Sandwiches, Ranked

 How does a classic Italian hoagie stack up against your favorite Wawa handhelds?

-It’s Wawa Week.
-So, as we’ve done before with Rita’s water ice flavors and Herr’s potato chips, we are ranking Wawa hoagies.
+As we’ve done before with Rita’s water ice flavors and Herr’s potato chips, we are ranking Wawa hoagies.
 As a public service, of course.
 And also because we just like picking fights over stuff.
 So here we go …

 1. The Gobbler